larygwil/fontypython/branches/layoutchange/htmldev/help.md

 When you're done, uninstall "Logos" and all those fonts go away.
 (The links to the original files are removed, **not** the actual font files!)

 Fonty is also great for just looking at fonts, wherever they are on your computer, without having to install them first.
 She also has a command line, allowing very quick use.
 You can install/uninstall Pogs without having to start the entire gui, which is neat.

+If you have any problems, please open a ticket: {ticket}

 [Top](#top)
 {SEP}